MangoFizz/demon/README.md

 # Demon

 Demon is a project with the goal of reverse engineering and reimplementing the functionality of the Halo PC demo, AKA Halo Trial.

 Please see the [Frequently Asked Questions](https://github.com/Aerocatia/demon/wiki/FAQ) for more information.

+## Features

+These are features added that are not originally present in the original Halo PC demo.
+These are done to help with improving the functionality of the game as well as making it easier to test.

+- New debugging messages to assist with modding (more will be added as the project continues).
+- Backported `-console` and `-devmode` from Halo Custom Edition, allowing you to enable a fully-featured console.

 ## Compiling Demon

 The current progress of demon can be compiled into a replacement `strings.dll`, where core game functions will be redirected at runtime into our re-implemented versions.

 ### Dependencies